pdesai5839/cassandra_cluster/README.md

 To get all the items shared with a user, we'll need a table to store all shared items for the target user.
 The item name needs to be a part of this table as well so it can be displayed.

 User Story 4: As a user, I want to see all the items I have shared with other users.

+Based on the user stories, both tables will need the required `user_id` as partition keys to allow for efficient queries.
+Also, `created_at` is added as a clustering column for sorting and uniqueness: